 But outside Ottawa many offenders have a hard time getting a Gladue report written.

-This despite a 1999 Supreme Court ruling, Regina v Gladue, stating every Aboriginal person must have one before sentencing.
+This despite a 1999 Supreme Court ruling, Regina v Gladue, stating Gladue principles must be applied to every Aboriginal person facing incarceration.

 Bill Sundhu, a former judge and practicing lawyer in British Columbia, said the state of Gladue reporting across the country is flawed.